MartinStoffel/tigo/README.md

 # Tigo
-Integration of Tigo into home assistant
+Integration of the Tigo Cloud into Home Assistant

 Currently quite basic, just integrates the panel data, since that is the Tigo hardware I have.